nutrition in plants Crossword Puzzles

 Across

-- the process of breaking down food
+- Process of breaking down food into simpler forms inside the body.

 Down